-In our opinion, the financial statements:

-- give a true and fair view of the financial position of the Company as of 31 December 2015, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by the EU; and - have been properly prepared in accordance with the requirements of the Companies Act, Cap.
-386 of the Laws of Malta.
+In our opinion, the accompanying separate financial statements give a true and fair view of the financial position of the Company as at 31 December 2016 and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by the EU ("IFRS") and the Companies Act, Cap.
+386 of the Laws of Malta (the "Companies Act").